 By using a standardised framework to measure the employee experience, you can confidently make data-informed decisions that improve your organisation.

-Identify the drivers of employee engagement
+2. Identify the drivers of employee engagement

-Understanding the drivers of employee outcomes such as engagement enables your organisation to identify the highest impact actions you can take to move the needle.
+Understanding the drivers of employee outcomes such as employee engagement enables your organisation to identify the highest impact actions it can take to move the needle.
 These drivers correspond to the deeper needs of the individual employee, contributing to their wellbeing, and increasing the energy and passion that goes into every aspect of their work.

 This framework helps you measure the top signals and bring up critical insights from your employees.
-It informs your priorities that are the building blocks of your strategy.
+It informs your priorities that are the building blocks of your employee engagement strategy.
 For each of the critical drivers, you need to ask the following three questions:

 - What initiatives (if any) do we currently have that support this driver?